hareemxd/process-wiki/Configuration Management Handbook/CM01 Control Changes Process/CM01-001 Analyze Changes Process/CM01-001-01 Classify Changes.md

 #### Assign Class I to edge or ambiguous cases

-Sometimes, changes must be assessed with incomplete information (unknown external interface specification).
-Assigning Class I to these changes ensures that all potential FFF impacts are routed correctly.
-The Review Board can re-classify changes at a later stage.
+When you assess changes with incomplete information (unknown external interface specification), or if the class is difficult to determine, you should assign Class I to the change.
+This approach ensures that all potential FFF impacts are routed correctly.

 #### Analyze all functional characteristics